kurtdevocht/mBot-Hap/README.md

 - An mBot with a 2.4GHz-dongle (or coding skills to make this code work with a bluetooth version, or with another type of robot)
 - An usb game controller like [this one](https://www.kabelshop.nl/Gembird-Controller-pc-Gembird-2-controllers-USB-Vibratie-D-pad-10-knoppen-2-joysticks-JPD-UDV2-01-i24279-t1437173.html) (or coding skills to make it work with other controllers)
 ## Get it running
+- Download this repository as a zip file, **unblock** the zip file and extract it
 - Install [Python 3.11](https://www.python.org/)
 - Install the following Python libraries:
 ```